Australia summons Egyptian diplomat to protest over journalist's jailing

 Greste was sentenced along with Egyptian producer Baher Mohamed and Canadian-Egyptian national Mohamed Fahmy, Cairo bureau chief of Al Jazeera English.

-Cairo defended the journalists' convictions - for aiding a "terrorist organisation" - and rejected the widespread condemnation as "interference in its internal affairs".
+Cairo defended the journalists' convictions - for aiding a "terrorist organization" - and rejected the widespread condemnation as "interference in its internal affairs".

 Greste's parents told a news conference in Brisbane on Tuesday their son was not a criminal.